-Four-year Initiatives What we planned for 2021-2022 Comments Status Work with community organisations and groups to develop Develop an online seasonal tenancy system to ease the burden on club volunteers The system is now in place and is now in use enabling a better and responsive service. Ø our future leaders and evolve a diverse culture and gender equality Continue to build volunteering diversity in community organisations The L2P program has had a strong year (following earlier COVID-19 related challenges) in recruiting mentors to support disadvantaged youth in gaining their driver licence.
-The program is now in a strong position to achieve targets. ⊘ Co-design and deliver a culture change program for sporting clubs to achieve greater gender equity in participation and board membership A tool kit has been launched and officers are working with clubs to further develop in this area.
-2 Work with schools and disengaged young people to build relationships awareness and enable them to choose respectful relationships We have continued to work closely with our partnering schools as members of the Critical Friend Network, and have developed the content and architecture Respectful Relationships/Choose Awesome Relationships, an early intervention learning tool for young people.
-Finalisation and roll out is imminent.
-Coordinate activities to celebrate International Women's Day Council promoted and successfully delivered an extensive range of events and activities to celebrate International Women's Day in March 2022. ⊘
+Four-year Initiatives What we planned for 2021-2022 Comments Status Work with community organisations and groups to develop Develop an online seasonal tenancy system to ease the burden on club volunteers The system is now in place and is now in use enabling a better and responsive service.
+2 our future leaders and evolve a diverse culture and gender equality Continue to build volunteering diversity in community organisations The system is now in place and is now in use enabling a better and responsive service.
+The L2P program has had a strong year (following earlier COVID-19 related challenges) in recruiting mentors to support disadvantaged youth in gaining their driver licence.
+The program is now in a strong position to achieve targets.
+The a culture of tool kit has been launched and officers are working with clubs to further develop in this area.
+The program is now in a strong position to achieve targets.
+The program is now in a strong position to achieve targets.
+The program is now in a strong position to achieve targets.
+The program is now in a strong position to achieve targets.
+The program is now in a strong position to achieve targets.
+The program is now in a strong position to achieve targets.
+The program is now in a strong position to achieve targets.
+The program is now in a strong position to achieve targets.
+The program is now in a strong position to achieve targets.
+The program is now in a strong position to achieve targets.
+The program is now in a strong position to achieve targets.
+The program has had a strong year (following earlier coversitients) to achieve targets.
+The program has had a strong year (following earlier coversitients) to achieve targets.
+The program has had a strong year (following earlier coversitients) in the program is now in a strong year (following earlier coversitients) in the program is now in a strong year (following earlier coversitients) in the program is now in a strong year (following earlier coversitients) in the program is now in a strong year (following earlier coversitients) in the program is now in a strong year (following earlier coversitients) in the program is now in a strong year (following earlier coversitients) in the program is now in a strong year (following earlier coversitients) in the program is now in a strong year (following earlier coversitients) in the program is now in a strong year (following earlier coversitients) in the program is now in a strong yea Ø Co-design and deliver a culture change program for sporting clubs to achieve greater gender equity in participation and board membership 2 Work with schools and disengaged young people to build relationships awareness and enable them to choose respectful relationships schools as members of the Critical Friend Network, and have developed the content and architecture Respectful Relationships/Choose Awesome Relationships, an early intervention learning tool for young people.
+Finalisation 2 Coordinate activities to celebrate International Women's Day Council promoted and successfully delivered an extensive range of events and activities to celebrate International Women's Day in March 2022. ⊘